MakWigglz/java-OneCompiler/ProjectPlan.md

 This structure separates the code into multiple files for better organization:

-1. `HelloWorld.java` is the entry point of the application.
+1. The Main Java Class file  is the entry point of the application.
 2. `EconomicIndicatorsApp.java` contains the main logic for fetching economic indicators.
 3. `Config.java` manages the configuration and API keys.
 4. `WorldBank.java` handles fetching data from the World Bank API.